Prag8855/aab/content/guides/public-transit.md

 You can buy local public transit tickets...

+- **At a ticket machine**
+    Find a [yellow or red ticket machine](/images/VBB-ticket-machine.jpg) at the train station.
+The machines are on the train platforms, near the exits.
+You can pay with coins, bills, credit cards and [Girocards](/glossary/Girocard).
+You can sometimes pay with Apple Pay and Google Pay.
+The ticket machines speak many languages.
+Don't forget to [stamp your ticket](#step-2-validate-your-ticket).
 - **In the app**
     Buy tickets on your phone.
 Pay with a credit card, Apple Pay or Google Pay.
 Your ticket is valid 1 minute after you buy it.
 You need internet access to buy tickets.
 There is Wi-Fi at most train stations.
     - **[Jelbi app](https://www.jelbi.de/en/home/)**{% include '_blocks/recommended.html' %}